 Step 3 – Apply Foundation

 This step is one of the most important steps of my entire makeup routine because my foundation will create a blank canvas for my face.
 No matter what other products I put on, my foundation will play the biggest role in how my makeup looks throughout the day.
 My biggest tip in applying foundation is to start with a small amount and build up as you need it.
+Especially if you are using a foundation that offers medium coverage or full coverage, it’s best to start with a sheer layer and build up.
 Some people only apply foundation where they feel they need it, and others (like myself) apply foundation over my entire face.

 I like to apply my foundation to the four main parts of my face and blend it out from there.
 I will put a bit on each cheek, my forehead and then on my chin.
 You can use either a brush or sponge depending on your preference and begin the blending process in the center of the face and work your way out.